quadsurf/node-fs-todo-cli-example/readme.md

 In each file, there will be a list of tasks that we can read, update, mark as complete, or delete.

+There two types of examples, the one on the master branch is more complex.

+**A simpler example exist on a different branch.**

 ## Exercise Objectives

 - Build a to-do list app that creates new files in `.json` format